caiks/WBOT02/README.md

 lengthsHyperSkewness: -5.00758
 ```

 55 vs 54 - mode 6 - higher growth and multiplier suggests that neglected siblings was having an effect.
 Perhaps compare the decomp for unbalanced.
-Check statistics - lower mean, mode, similar deviation, slightly lower higher moments agree that there were neglected siblings, although the max length is the same -
+Check statistics - lower mean, mode, similar deviation, slightly lower higher moments agree that there were neglected siblings, although the max length is the same. model 55 has reduced the mean, as expected, and is slightly more normal.
+55 has many more paths, so seems to have solved the lost sibling problem. -

 55 -
 ```